hschellman/computing-basics/setup.md

 A simpler solution would be to rename your login scripts (for instance .bashrc as .bashrc_save and/or .profile as .profile_bkp) so that your setup at login will be minimal and you will get the cleanest shell.
 For this to take into effect, you will need to exit and reconnect through ssh.

+> ## Note: Avoid putting experiment specific setups in `.bashrc` or `.profile`
+> You are going to be doing some setup for dune, which you will also need to  do when you submit batch jobs.
+It is much easier to make a script `setup_dune.sh` which you execute every time you log in.
+Then you can duplicate the contents of that script in the script you use to run batch jobs on remote machines.
+It also makes it much easier for people to help you debug your setup.
+{: .callout}

 ## 4.1 Setting up DUNE software - Scientific Linux 7 version <a name="SL7_setup"></a>

 See [SL7_to_Alma9][SL7_to_Alma9] for more information